- 1 An Introduction To Motion Sensors

 In general terms, a motion sensor should do two things: interface with your security hub and detect motion.
 There’s not a whole lot to the functionality of these devices, however there are still a number of factors that can influence which particular product will be best for you.

-The most common uses of motion sensors are triggering lights in the case of home automation, or alarms in the case of security.
-That said, they can be used for countless other functions with your creativity or needs being the only limit.
-If you want it to trigger a motorized canopy for your terrace, a ceiling fan, or even automatic doors if you feel the need to sneak some sci-fi into your house, these devices are the way to go.
+The most common uses of motion sensors are triggering lights in the case of home automation or alarms in the case of security.
+That said, they can be used for countless other functions, with your creativity or needs being the only limit.
+Whether you want it to trigger a motorized canopy for your terrace, a ceiling fan, or even automatic doors if you feel the need to sneak some sci-fi into your house, these devices are the way to go.

-The basis of how motion detectors function varies, with several methods existing.
+The basis of how motion detectors function varies.
 These include passive infrared, microwave, dual technology, area reflective, ultrasonic and vibration-based sensors.
 There is no go-to hierarchy among these, but generally speaking, vibration-based sensors are the least reliable, microwave sensors are most susceptible to interference and dual tech sensors are the safest bet.

 The main stats that come into question when picking your motion detecting sensor are reset time, battery life, sensitivity and compatibility.
 Reset time refers to how much time passes after detection and activation for the device to turn whatever it activated back off.
 A device with a 2 minute reset time, for example, will turn off a light triggered by the sensor after 2 minutes of not detecting any movement.

-The benefits of a long battery life are obvious: you need to spend less on batteries (provided you don’t use rechargeable) and bother with changing the batteries at less frequent intervals.
-It also means there is a lower chance of the device giving out right during a crucial moment, which is of upmost importantance in the case of security implementation.
+The benefits of long battery life are obvious: you need to spend less on batteries (provided you don’t use rechargeable) and bother with changing the batteries at less frequent intervals.
+It also means there is a lower chance of the device giving out during a crucial moment, which is of utmost importance in the case of security implementation.

 Sensitivity is a factor in case there are moving bodies in the house during times when the system is active, but you ideally don’t want these bodies triggering the system – think pets, Roombas or friendly household spirits.
 You wouldn’t want your local leprechaun to trigger a house-wide alarm system.
 Many motion detectors are marketed as pet-safe, meaning that our furry friends won’t keep turning on lights each time they stroll by.